Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 -

-The Centers for Medicare & Medicaid Services (CMS) implemented the Comprehensive Error Rate Testing (CERT) Program to measure improper payments in the Medicare Fee-for-Service (FFS) program.
+CMS implemented the Comprehensive Error Rate Testing (CERT) program to measure improper payments in the Medicare Fee-for-Service (FFS) program.
 CERT is designed to comply with the Improper Payments Information Act (IPIA) of 2002, as amended by the Improper Payments Elimination and Recovery Improvement Act (IPERIA) of 2012.

 -